Excel Text Formula (Table of Contents)

 Special Characters

-If we want to add any special characters, we can add them in between the double quotes; it will display in the same way how we insert.
+If we want to add any special characters, we can add them in between the double quotes; it will display in the same way how we insert them.
 Find the below screenshot for reference.

 Concatenation of Texts

-We can concatenate texts with numbers or can perform some calculation, and the results can be displayed in the required format.
+We can concatenate texts with numbers or perform some calculations, and the results can be displayed in the required format.

-Consider a small calculation like in a class 50 students are available, and there are 4 classes and fee for each student is 1000 rupees.
+Consider a small calculation like in a class, 50 students are available, and there are 4 classes, and the fee for each student is 1000 rupees.

-We can now perform the calculation in the text function itself and display the results in the desired format.
+We can now calculate in the text function and display the results in the desired format.

 If we want the result in Total cell as “Total fee for all children is ###,###”, we can achieve this using a combination of text and concatenation function.

-Here “Total fee for all children is “ a string and the number results from calculation.
+Here “Total fee for all children is “a string and the number results from the calculation.

 So the result will be as given below.

-There is a function to find out whether the data in a cell is text or not.
-So, we can check whether we converted to text or not.
+There is a function to determine whether the data in a cell is text.
+So we can check whether we converted to text or not.

 Things to Remember About Text Formula in Excel